MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/null-values.md

 to determine if a scalar value isn't the null value.

 > [!NOTE]
-> Because the `string` type doesn't support null values, it's recommended to use
+> Because the `string` type doesn't support null values, we recommend using
 > the [`isempty()`](../isemptyfunction.md) and the [`isnotempty()`](../isnotemptyfunction.md)
 > functions.